 Including those that can’t be with you

-Vulnerable guests might choose not to attend, or you might want to include guests over and above the limit of 30 people.
+Vulnerable guests might choose not to attend, or you might want to include guests over and above the current limit.
 If that’s the case, explore options for live-streaming the ceremony from tablets or phones, allowing family and friends to share in the moment even if they can’t be with you in person.

 Spaced out seating and outdoor settings, often make the acoustics more demanding, so make use of a PA (public address) system if you can, so that guests can easily hear the content of the ceremony.
 A hand-held mic can be cleaned in between each reading, or a series of separate mics can be used.
 Unfortunately, group singing and wind instruments aren’t allowed, but recorded music, live stringed instruments or piano would make lovely alternatives.